 - Purpose of your travel to the United Kingdom

-- Copy of Marriage Certificate (if you are married)
+- Copy of Marriage Certificate

 - Bank statement of the last 6 months

-- Copy of property papers (if you own property)
+- Copy of property ownership papers

 Your UK Visa Application Has Been Concluded?

 Now this is a very confusing part of a UK visa.
 I received this email which had the subject as “Your UK visa application has been concluded” and since I work in the travel industry, Many other people received the same email.
 This email simply means that a decision has been made on your application.

 However, the trends show that 95% of people who received this email in 2019 and 2020, their visa was refused by the UK embassy.
 But surprisingly, some people even got visas with this same email.
 In my case, it was a refusal.